kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 * Guarantee aligned resources for multiple containers in a pod.
 * Refactor to easily support different merge strategies for different policies.

+## Beta (v1.19) [WIP]

+* Separate Pod-level topology policy from node-level topology policy.
+* Extend Pod spec to describe a Pod-level topology policy.
+* Add Node-level `dynamic` policy.
+* Add Pod-level `pod-level-single-numa-node` policy.

 ## GA (stable)

 * Add support for device-specific topology constraints beyond NUMA.
+* Support container-level topology policy.
 * Support hugepages alignment.
 * User feedback.
 * *TBD*

 # Test Plan

 There is a presubmit job for Topology Manager, that will be run on all PRs.
 This job is here: https://testgrid.k8s.io/wg-resource-management#pr-kubelet-serial-gce-e2e-topology-manager